Skip to content

 Role

 Niamh is an Associate Professor in Social Psychology and leads the Groups, Identities, & Health Research Group.
-She is also the Early Career Researcher mentoring lead for the School of Social Sciences.
+She is also Deputy Director of the Centre for Interdisciplinary Research on Social Interaction and Co-Director of the International Centre for Community-Based Loneliness Prevention.
+Niamh is also the Research Mentoring Lead for the School of Social Sciences.

 Niamh teaches across a range of modules and leads the final year module 'Community, Health, & Applied Social Psychology.'
 She also supervises students at undergraduate and postgraduate level.